Acts Chapter Two

 Acts 2:12 & 13

-Amazed and perplexed, they asked one another, "What does this mean?"
-Some, however, made fun of them and said, "They have had too much wine."
+Amazed and confused, they all went on asking each other, "What can this mean?"
+But others made fun of them and said, "They've just had too much wine!"

 The crowd is still trying to figure out what is going on.
 Some are asking questions while others begin to criticize.
 For us, as Christians, the world should be looking at us in much the same way that this crowd is looking at the early disciples.
 Do you find people asking you why you are different?
 If you have the Holy Spirit alive in you, you will be different and those around you will notice.
 Then, if they cannot understand, they will start to criticize you.
 In this passage they started to accuse the early disciples of being drunk.
 This is just the beginning of persecution, as the early church would come to learn.
 When this persecution comes, rejoice at the fact that you are considered an authentic Christian (Jesus never said it would be easy).